 You can use the -rsize and -wsize options to set the transfer size manually with the mount command.
 You might need to reduce the transfer size for some PC clients.
 Also, you can increase the transfer size if the NFS server is configured to use larger transfer sizes.

-When a client needs to mount a file system from a server, the client must obtain a file handle from the server.
-The file handle must correspond to the file system.
+When a client needs to mount a file system from a server, it must obtain a file handle from the server that corresponds to the file system.
 This process requires that several transactions occur between the client and the server.
 In this example, the client is attempting to mount /home/terry from the server.
 A snoop trace for this transaction follows.

 client -> server PORTMAP C GETPORT prog=100005 (MOUNT) vers=3 proto=UDP server -> client PORTMAP R GETPORT port=33492 client -> server MOUNT3 C Null server -> client MOUNT3 R Null client -> server MOUNT3 C Mount /export/home9/terry server -> client MOUNT3 R Mount OK FH=9000 Auth=unix client -> server PORTMAP C GETPORT prog=100003 (NFS) vers=3 proto=TCP server -> client PORTMAP R GETPORT port=2049 client -> server NFS C NULL3 server -> client NFS R NULL3 client -> server NFS C FSINFO3 FH=9000 server -> client NFS R FSINFO3 OK client -> server NFS C GETATTR3 FH=9000 server -> client NFS R GETATTR3 OK

 In this trace, the client first requests the mount port number from the portmap service on the NFS server.
-After the client receives the mount port number (33492), that number is used to ping the service on the server.
+After the client received the mount port number (33492), that number is used to ping the service on the server.
 After the client has determined that a service is running on that port number, the client then makes a mount request.
-When the server responds to this request, the server includes the file handle for the file system (9000) being mounted.
+When the server responds to this request, it includes the file handle for the file system (9000) that is being mounted.
 The client then sends a request for the NFS port number.
-When the client receives the number from the server, the client pings the NFS service (nfsd).
-Also, the client requests NFS information about the file system that uses the file handle.
+When the client receives the number from the server, it pings the NFS service (nfsd), and requests NFS information about the file system that uses the file handle.

 client -> server NFS C LOOKUP3 FH=0000 /export/home9/terry server -> client NFS R LOOKUP3 OK FH=9000 client -> server NFS C FSINFO3 FH=9000 server -> client NFS R FSINFO3 OK client -> server NFS C GETATTR3 FH=9000 server -> client NFS R GETATTR3 OK